Lawxsz/make-u-own-stealer/README.md

 - 🛑 CNC to Victim (maybe)
 - 🌟 ¿More? **Leave a Star**

+# BYPASS AVS - VM - RDP ♟️
+- 🎓 I made a repository about it, go check it out! 🎓

 # DISCLAIMER 📛
 - This repository is for ethical purposes and to use the scripts to learn and improve in python :)
 - I am not responsible for any damage that may be done with this.